8kevinxu/cse15l-lab-reports/LabReport1.md

 ### Step 2: Connect Remotely
 Open the terminal on Visual Studio Code and use the ssh command along with your course specifc-account.
 Look up your course-specific account here: [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php) you'll have to set your password and wait a couple minutes.

-This is what the command I typed in looked like
+This is what the command you're typing in should look like.
 ```
-$ ssh cs15lwi23aqy@ieng6.ucsd.edu
+$ ssh cs15lwi23zz@ieng6.ucsd.edu
 ```

-Since it was my first time connecting to the server, I got this message:
+Since it was my first time connecting to the server, I got a message like this:
 ```
 ⤇ ssh cs15lwi23zz@ieng6.ucsd.edu
 The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.